-1. Develop the ability to analyze different types of policy alternatives at the local, regional, state and national levels and chose those that strengthen political institutions and capacities.
+1. Develop the ability to analyze different types of policy alternatives at the local, regional, state and national levels and chose those that strengthen political institutions and capacities using energy policy as the model

-- 2. Gain an understanding of conflict resolution, negotiation and consensus-building and understand how to select appropriate research methods with various kinds of problems at the internal external and international levels of policy-making. - 3.
-Ability to analyze situations and tribal institutions to determine when traditional methods can be incorporated into policy-making processes. - 4.
+- 2. Gain an understanding of conflict resolution, negotiation and consensus-building and understand how to select appropriate research methods with various kinds of problems at the internal external and international levels of policy-making - 3.
+Develop ability to analyze situations and tribal institutions to determine when traditional methods can be incorporated into policy-making processes. - 4.
 Attain knowledge and skill in implementing decision-making systems that incorporate public participation and openness. - 5.
-Develop skill in locating and tracking policy issues using Internet searches, interviews and research.
+Develop skill in locating and tracking policy issues using Internet searches, interviews and general research methods

+READINGS/ BOOKS

-READINGS/ BOOKS You will need to order these books online.
-They won't be available in the bookstore: some are used often in Evergreen classes and may also be available in local used bookstores.
-Additional readings will be posted on Moodle in February.
+You will need to order these books online.
+It is unlikely that they will be available in the bookstore due to size of the class: there are many sources like Amazon.com.
+Some books are used in other Evergreen classes and may also be available in local used bookstores.
+Additional shorter readings or handouts may be posted on Moodle in February or handed out in class.

 - 1. Radin, Beryl, "Beyond Machiavelli: Policy Analysis Comes of Age," (Washington, DC: Georgetown University Press, 2000) - 2.
 Yin, Robert K., Case Study Research: Design and Methods, 3rd ed.
 Vol.5 (available in paperback at online locations.
 Do not order an edition before 2003:later editions OK. - 3.
-Helin, Colin "Dances with Dependence," available through Amazon and other online book sources in hard or soft copy.
-Do not recommend ordering from Canadian sources.
+Geri, Laurance and David E. McNabb, "Energy Policy in the US: Politics, Challenges and Prospects for Change: Boca Raton FL.
+CRC Press 2011.